Fix GitHub Actions Permission Denied (EACCES, 403, Write Blocked)

 What Does This Error Mean?

 This is a standard security control, not a bug in GitHub Actions or your workflow.
+In our experience auditing enterprise CI pipelines, this design has prevented thousands of potential supply-chain attacks by limiting token scope by default.

 Typical Error Output